Have Questions?

 301-722-5500

-Donna Rice Counseling Services has been offering recovery treatment and rehabilitation services to the residents of Cumberland and those living within the surrounding communities.
+Donna Rice Counseling Services has been offering recovery treatment and rehabilitation services to the residents of Cumberland, MD. and those living within the surrounding communities.
 Today, Donna Rice Counseling Services provides services like individual psychotherapy, cognitive/behavior therapy, rational emotive behavioral therapy, matrix model, couple/family therapy, dual diagnosis drug rehab and others in keeping with its belief of following rehab treatments that work best to help people achieve sobriety.

 This drug and alcohol rehab program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - short term drug rehab centers, inpatient detoxification programs, inpatient addiction treatment programs, outpatient hospital programs, long term rehabs and others.